 Endotracheal suctioning can reduce morbidity and mortality.
-But like all medical procedures, endotracheal suctioning carries a risk of complications, particularly when treating vulnerable patients or in the hands of inexperienced providers.
+But like all medical procedures, it carries a risk of complications, particularly when treating vulnerable patients or in the hands of inexperienced providers.

 Regular training, particularly for patients who present with a difficult airway, can help reduce the risk of serious complications.
-And though there are no absolute suctioning contraindications, a basic medical history and patient observation can help identify a patient’s risk for endotracheal suctioning complications.
+And though there are no absolute suctioning contraindications, basic medical history, and patient observation can help identify a patient’s risk for endotracheal suctioning complications.

 Resistance and Psychological Distress

 Suctioning can be extremely distressing to patients who may already be in pain and a state of terror.
 Some patients, especially geriatrics and children, may resist suctioning.

 Rather than coercing or forcing them, remain calm and reassuring.
 This greatly reduces the risk of combativeness and psychological trauma.
 Even resistant patients have a right to informed consent and compassionate care, so remain warm and supportive.

 The wrong suctioning technique, particularly with a difficult airway, can cause several different airway injuries.
 Minor damage to mucosal structures may cause pain and slightly increase the risk of infection, but more severe injuries can also occur.
 They include: